kshaffer/courses/mt4-assign.md

 Find assignments under the class date in which the assignment is due.
 They are in reverse chronological order (most recent on top).

+# Prep for April 15/16

+First, consult the class writing schedule in the [shared folder on Google Drive](https://drive.google.com/a/colorado.edu/folderview?id=0B9o4hmKNoi6cbTMtV05UQU1RMEE&usp=sharing), and if scheduled, submit a Twitter essay, blog comments, or a group Wikipedia edit.
+(Possible Wikipedia topics include "Nacht" from Schoenberg's [*Pierrot Lunaire*](http://en.wikipedia.org/wiki/Pierrot_Lunaire) and updates to Wikipedia or *Open Music Theory* on topics like pitch-class sets, pitch-class transposition, etc.)

+Second, consult the score for [Stravinsky's *Three Pieces for String Quartet*](http://imslp.us/php/linkhandler.php?path=/scores/Stravinsky_Igor_1971/Stravinsky_-_3_Pieces_for_String_Quartet_FullScore.pdf).
+(This *is* public domain in the US.
+Recording embedded below.)
+Write down answers to the following questions and bring them to class on Wednesday/Thursday:

+- Each part (Violin I, Violin II, Viola, Cello) has a repeated pattern.
+How many beats long is each voice’s pattern?
+- Three of the four parts line up their beginnings in m.
+4 (note that Violin II is playing the note for the Viola’s part).
+When do these parts line up again?
+If they don’t line up again in this movement, how long would the movement have to be for them to line up again?
+- Which of the patterns dictate(s) the time signatures?
+- What is the musical effect of these overlapping rhythmic patterns?

+Come prepared to discuss and defend your answers with specific musical details.

 # Prep for April 13/14

 First, consult the class writing schedule in the [shared folder on Google Drive](https://drive.google.com/a/colorado.edu/folderview?id=0B9o4hmKNoi6cbTMtV05UQU1RMEE&usp=sharing), and if scheduled, submit a Twitter essay or a blog post.
 If you wrote a blog post for April 6/7, please revise based on the comments you received from your TA & classmates.